 services: application.application: factory: MyApplication alteration: true setup: - $onStartup = [@resource::init]

 You can also remove the service from the container:

-services: cache.journal: no
+services: cache.journal: false

 The configuration file is place where we add definitions of our own services in section

 services.
 See the DI: Services Configuration chapter for a detailed description.

 For example, this is definition of service named

 Using extensions, the configuration file can be enhanced by additional sections through which we can configure additional components or modify the DI container.

 extensions: dibi: Dibi\Bridges\Nette\DibiExtension22 dibi: host: localhost